The best money market accounts for September 2023

 Your earnings won't outpace inflation: While some of the highest-yielding money market accounts can beat out a high-yield savings account, they typically don't offer a high enough APY to compensate for inflation.
 As such, they're typically not the best option for long-term financial goals.

 Repeatedly exceeding your withdrawal limit could create greater consequences: You may not be concerned about an excessive withdrawal fee here and there.
-But if you exceed your monthly withdrawal regularly, your bank or credit union may decline your withdrawal requests or even close your account.
+But if you exceed your monthly withdrawal limit regularly, your bank or credit union could decline your withdrawal requests or even close your account.

 Insurance coverage has limits: Like other bank accounts, money market accounts are safe and typically come with protection in the event that your bank or credit union fails.
 Both the Federal Deposit Insurance Corporation (FDIC) and National Credit Union Administration (NCUA) offer $250,000 in coverage per institution, per depositor, per ownership category.
 That should cover most people, but individuals with high net worths may need to spread out their funds across multiple institutions to maximize their protection.

-As you consider these potential risks, shop around and compare other types of savings accounts, including high-yield savings accounts and certificates of deposit, to determine which one is the best fit for your needs.
+As you consider these potential risks, shop around and compare other types of banking products, including the best high-yield savings accounts and certificates of deposit, to determine which one best fits your needs.